Acquiring Company: Meaning

 On the basis of the valuation of the Target Company, the Acquiring Company decides on the terms of the settlement.
 Valuation plays a vital role in this process.
 The Acquiring Company has to consider all Assets (including non-tangible assets) and liabilities at a fair market value to come up with an offer price of the deal.

 - Acquiring Company: Meaning

 - Conclusion of Acquiring Company

 Once the acquisition takes place, the acquiring company now becomes the parent company or holding company.
-If the acquired company is not merged and decided to be kept as a separate company.
+Suppose the acquired company is not merged and decided to be kept as a separate company.
 And the Target Company becomes the subsidiary company.
-However, if there is a plan to merge the acquired entity with the acquiring company then the acquired company loses its existence and becomes part and parcel of the acquiring company.
+However, suppose there is a plan to merge the acquired entity with the acquiring company.
+In that case, the acquired company loses its existence and becomes part and parcel of the acquiring company.
 There are times when the acquisition takes place without the approval of the Target Company.
 And this type of acquisition is known as a hostile takeover.

 The other name of Acquiring Company is a Purchasing Company or a Surviving Company.